 As 2021 rolls in, and a vaccine is on the horizon, I’m excited for the new year as we slowly move back to some form of normal that involves people.
 Even an introvert like me can’t wait to see people and regain the ability to just go sit in a freezing cold Starbucks and listen to the hum of life and overly loud indie music.

 A hackathon is a set time frame, usually 24 hours, where teams build something.
 They can either be for fun or competitive.
 For-fun or non-competitive hackathons often revolve around flexing creative muscles while building community.
 Many can even be for the benefit of non-profits or to contribute to open-source software.
-Organizations like GiveCamp help organize large hackathons worldwide and make it easy for developers to get involved.
+Organizations like GiveCamp and Startup Weekend help organize large hackathons worldwide and make it easy for developers to get involved.
 (Running a GiveCamp is a great way to flex your leadership skills).

 At the end of the time limit, they present their creations to an audience.
 Depending on the types of hackathons, the winners can take home fantastic prizes, like funding for their idea, credits toward services, or cold, hard cash.

-The primary goals are to get people out of their comfort zones, try new things, and something incredible within a set of constraints.
+The primary goals are to get people out of their comfort zones, try new things, and build something incredible within a set of constraints.
 You’ll come to notice that not all hackathons are created equal, so understanding the context of the one you are entering is of paramount importance.

 There is a formula